 The new pygmy goat society that has been recently set up has no connection whatsoever with the Pygmy Goat Club which remains, as it always has been since its foundation in 1982, the official body for the breed in Great Britain.
 The Club manages the only recognized registration system for pedigree Pygmy Goats.

-There are a number of vacancies for show organisers to start next year, 2022.
-We are looking for enthusiastic people to take on the running of the pygmy goat section at the Smallholding show in Builth Wells in May and Frome show in September.
+There are a number of vacancies for show organisers and stewards to start next year, 2022.
+We are looking for enthusiastic people to take on the running of the pygmy goat section at Frome show in September.
 This involves liaising with the show and taking entries to prepare a show schedule.
 Any help needed will be provided.
 Please contact me on email@example.com if you are interested.

 Pygmy Goat Buyers and Sellers - Coronavirus During the coronavirus pandemic there has been an increased demand for pygmy goats especially as they are increasingly portrayed as 'cute' or 'the new dog' and prices of puppies have soared.
 Despite the impression sometimes given in social media, especially in posts from the USA, pygmy goats are kept in a stable, barn or large shed and NOT kept inside homes.
 Pygmy goats are herd animals and at least two pygmy goats need to be kept together.
 Pygmy goats will be ready to leave their mother when they are no longer dependent on milk and are eating hay and other fibre, browse and hard feed, which is normally around 12-14 weeks of age.
 Pygmy goats are NOT bottle fed away from their mother except in rare circumstances as this can sadly result in distress, illness and death.
 In the UK all pets are covered by the Animal Welfare Act 2006 and pygmy goats are also covered by Livestock regulations and there are legal requirements in England, Scotland, Wales & Ireland e.g. CPH number, Herd Mark and Movement Licence.